Download Civil Rights Act of 1866 Worksheets

 Let’s find out more about the Civil Rights Act of 1866!

-- The Civil Rights Act of 1866 was enacted with the purpose of preserving the black community’s rights.
+- The Civil Rights Act of 1866 was enacted with the purpose of preserving the rights of the African-American community.

-- Despite the existence of these laws, they were not fully respected and caused much upheaval amongst the white American population.
+- Despite the existence of these laws, they were not fully respected and caused much upheaval among the white American population.

 Overview of the Civil Rights Act of 1866